 Click here to explore all the delicious dining options with our Bentonville Dining Guide.

-BONUS: A new food experience is coming to the festival this year!
+BONUS: A new, free food experience is coming to the festival this year, in partnership with the Golden West Food Group.
 Guests of all ages will be able to enjoy legacy favorites from Bentonville Film Festival’s studio partners alongside food demos and sampling from Gordon Ramsey, Guy Fieri, Big Boy Burgers, Jack Daniels, Calle Sabor, Tillamook, and more.
 A sneak peek food item from Netflix will also be available at this experience.

 BFFoundation is a non-profit organization focused on promoting underrepresented voices of diverse storytellers.
 The foundation champions female, non-binary, LGBTQIA+, BIPOC, API, and persons with disabilities’ voices in entertainment and media through research, education, and supporting the production and distribution of inclusive content.